-Together with aldehydes, other classes such as; alcohols, ketones and hydrocarbons, are also formed as a result of thermal oxidation of fatty acids (Chang et al., 2020).
-However, alcohols, ketones and hydrocarbons are lesser important in cooked meat aroma development as they possess a high odor detection threshold (Bassam et al., 2021).
-We observed that almost all alcohols, ketones and hydrocarbons showed a breed effect, in which the Hanwoo beef had a significantly higher amount compared to the other breeds (p<0.05).
+compared to the other breeds (p<0.05).
 It has been proposed that when exposed to heat during cooking, not only UFAs but also the SFAs are thermally oxidized (Mottram, 1998).
 Contrasting to the mono-gastric animals, the IMF content of ruminant meat contains more SFAs than UFAs (Dinh et al., 2021).
 In the present study, the higher IMF content of Hanwoo beef (Table 1) seemed to be the main factor responsible for the higher concentration of the fat-derived volatile compounds associated with fatty aroma in this beef breed.
-In a study conducted by Frank et al. (Frank et al., 2016), Wagyu beef having a higher IMF content exhibited a higher level of fat-derived compounds associated with fatty aroma compared to lower-IMF beef breed.
+In a study conducted by Frank et al. (2016), Wagyu beef having a higher IMF content exhibited a higher level of fat-derived compounds associated with fatty aroma compared to lower-IMF beef breed.
 Recent studies have also found an increase in level of fat-derived aldehydes with increased IMF content in beef (Hoa et al., 2022).
-Bassam et al. (2021) stated that the higher the fat content the higher the level of fat-derived aroma compounds (e.g., hydrocarbons) in grilled beef.
+Bassam et al. (2022) stated that the higher the fat content the higher the level of fat-derived aroma compounds (e.g., hydrocarbons) in grilled beef.

-Sulfur- and nitrogen-containing compounds are known to be the Mallard reaction-derived products associated with desirable aromas (e.g., roasted and meaty) in cooked meat (Aaslyng et al., 2017).
+Sulfur- and nitrogen-containing compounds are known to be the Mallard reaction-derived products associated with desirable aromas (e.g., roasted and meaty) in cooked meat (Aaslyng and Meinert, 2017).
 The breed did not affect all the sulfur- and nitrogen-containing compounds, with exception of 3-ethyl-2,5-dimethylpyrazine whose level was higher in Chikso compared to the other remaining breeds (p<0.05).
 Based on the analysis of aroma compounds, it may be said that breed showed a significant effect on aroma volatiles component of cooked beef, especially the fat-derived compounds.